fkma13552/demoTwetter/README.md

+# Very simple "twitter" app
-# It was my practicing
+## It was my practicing

 (To like press on tweet name)